abhilashpujari/laravel-ecommerce-api/README.md

 ## About
-Simple Laravel Api for an eccommerce
+Simple Api in Laravel for an eccommerce

 ## License